-For the 2016 tax year, 4.3 million returns claimed a deduction for home mortgage interest expenses.
+For the 2017 tax year, 4.4 million returns claimed a deduction for home mortgage interest expenses.
 This represented 7.2 million taxpayers.

 This provision partially conforms to federal law.
 For tax years 2018 through 2025, federal law changed and California will no longer be in conformity with federal law.
-The federal mortgage deductions is limited to \$750,000 for mortgages acquired after 2017.
+For tax years 2018 through 2025, the federal mortgage deductions is limited to \$750,000 for mortgages acquired after 2017.